*Interdisciplinary major. Not offered as minor. Only offered as major. No minor combination possible.

 Introductory Calculus

 This course introduces students to the rudiments of calculus and prepares them for study in courses which require calculus-based techniques.
-It focuses primarily on applications and covers the basics of limits, continuity, differentiation and integration of one variable.
-This course is challenging for those who have done calculus in high-school and yet introduces the basics whose mathematical preparation is less advanced.
+It focusses primarily on applications and covers the basics of limits, continuity, differentiation and integration of one variable.
+This course is challenging for those who have done calculus in high-school and yet introduces the basics to those whose mathematical preparation is less advanced

 Calculus of One Variable